 21 The eye cannot say to the hand, ‘I don’t need you!’
 And the head cannot say to the feet, ‘I don’t need you!’
 22 On the contrary, those parts of the body that seem to be weaker are indispensable, 23 and the parts that we think are less honourable we treat with special honour.
 And the parts that are unpresentable are treated with special modesty, 24 while our presentable parts need no special treatment.
 But God has put the body together, giving greater honour to the parts that lacked it, 25 so that there should be no division in the body, but that its parts should have equal concern for each other.
 26 If one part suffers, every part suffers with it; if one part is honoured, every part rejoices with it.

-Suffering and honour comes across the whole body; and different parts of the body must acknowledge their collective need for each other.
+Suffering and honour comes across the whole body; different parts of the body must acknowledge their collective need for each other.
 This is not the business-like view the individualist has: we go in, do our job and go home.
 Instead, we are unified and our fortunes are intertwined.
 Our concern, our suffering, our honour and therefore our identity is in terms of the whole body, not just that we are a hand, foot or eye.

 Collectivism, by framing identity in terms of the group, also places an importance heritage and tradition.
-These help to shape the values, the stories and identity of those belonging the group.
+These help to shape the values, the stories and unifying histories of those belonging the group.
 The context for the reminder that we should be “fixing our eyes on Jesus, the pioneer and perfecter of faith” comes from the “great cloud of witnesses” that have come before us.
 (Hebrews 12:1) Therefore, again, spiritual encouragement to persevere does not come from internal emotion or even a personal connection but from the legacy of spiritual antecedents.
 The believers of the past witnessing to you is what spurs you on.